London’s 18 Best Speakeasy Bars

 Cahoots

 The speakeasy every Londoner knows about, Cahoots is inspired by the 1940s.
-Located in Soho, its interiors replicate an abandoned train station and is made up of three parts: Underground, Ticket Hall and Signal Station.
+Located in Soho, its interiors replicate an abandoned train station and is made up of three parts: Underground, Ticket Hall and Postal Office.

 The Underground will see your step inside a vintage tube carriage, complete with underground signs and booth seating, while The Ticket Hall is now home to the black market for liquor and cocktails for all your scoundrels.
-The Signal Station, set in the centre of the disused train station, is filled out with danger-marked levers, wires, switchboards and flashing lights.
+The Postal Office, set in an old post office building is now the hottest cocktail hideout near the bustling Borough Market.
 Oh and plenty of cocktails and shindigs too.

 5 Kingly Street, Carnaby, W1B 5PF